MCResourcePile/addon-project/src/content/wiki/guides/newplayerguide.md

 [Tokens]((https://mcresourcepile.github.io/addon-project/wiki/tokens)) are special items that allow you to set a poll for the next map or for a mutation.
 Tokens can be purchased in the Stratus store or bought using droplets.
 Tokens can also be obtained by purchasing a [legacy rank](https://mcresourcepile.github.io/addon-project/wiki/ranks/legacyranks).
 There is a chance of receiving either a SetNext or Mutation token at the end of every match.
 You will be alerted in chat if you are a lucky recipient.
 Those on the winning team, and the [MVP](https://mcresourcepile.github.io/addon-project/wiki/mvp), will automatically have a higher chance of receiving a token.

-You can configure your settings as well.
-These fall under three categories; Chat, Gameplay, and Miscellaneous.
-This is very similar to the /toggle command, yet much more organized and appealing to the eyes.

 ![Inventory 3](../../assets/img/newplayerguide/inventory3.png)

 Upon clicking on the token icon, you are taken to this screen.
 Here, you can select a SetNext or Mutation token.
 SetNext tokens will allow you to set a poll for the next map, if the poll succeeds, the map will be played and the token consumed.
 The mutation poll functions in the same way, and will set a mutation in the next match if the poll succeeds.
 The emerald icon in the center will take you to the token shop.